 or anything in between.

-Whatever it is this whole things is based on experience and explanation thru best practices.
 Rods, reel and main line must comply with sporting ethics and customs.
-Please just remember a certain rod or reel will have been designed to do a certain job.
-If a rating is marked on the rod or reel then use it for those mentioned, it has been designed for that!
+Please just remember a certain rod, line or reel will have been designed to do a certain job.
+If a rating is marked on the rod, line or reel then use it for those mentioned, it has been designed for that!
 Casting heavier lures or weights above that of the rating or using heavier lines than recommended may cause failure to the equipment.
-As an angler you need to understand don’t ever compare ultralight game and heavy fishing game.
+As an angler you need to understand don’t ever compare or treat ultralight game and heavy fishing game.
 Its totally different ball game.

 Choosing the right reel for ultralight game can be really tricky.
 What I would recommend is choose something as light as possible and understand the UL game concept where 6lbs is still the universal understanding/acceptance for Ultralight maximum poundage where it balance and match most setup.